 If you want to head out into the street to take photos, should you take the Fujifilm X100V with you?
-You’ll certainly look the part, as this is another stylish-looking compact camera from Fujifilm.
+You’ll certainly look the part, as this is another stylish compact camera from Fujifilm.
 But are the X100V’s photo abilities as good as it looks?

 I’ve been using this little camera for a few months now.
-So if you want to find out what it’s like to use and, more importantly, if the image quality is any good, then read this review of the Fujifilm X100V.
+So if you want to find out what it’s like to use, then read our review of the Fujifilm X100V.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

 Fujifilm X100V Overview and Specifications

 The Fujifilm X100V follows the same formula as its predecessors.
 The company wanted to create the best compact crop sensor

 It has a fixed focal length, great low-light performance, and a rangefinder shape.
 And all were designed with the street photographer in mind.

 The X100V has certainly come with worthy upgrades of the previous model.
 Being the 5th generation, Fuji has listened and learned what photographers want.
 Now it has weather sealing, an articulating touch screen, a new ISO dial, and 4K video capabilities.

 This is also one camera that has an impressive look with a hint of vintage nostalgia.
 The Fuji X100V is made with top-class materials and comes in two colors—silver and black.
 No matter the color, the Fujifilm X100V is up there with the most pleasing cameras from a design perspective.
 Simply put, it’s a work of art.